Texas top cop: Uvalde police response an 'abject failure'

-AUSTIN, Texas (AP) — Law enforcement authorities had enough officers on the scene of the Uvalde school massacre to have stopped the gunman three minutes after he entered the building, the Texas public safety chief testified Tuesday, pronouncing the police response an “abject failure.”
+AUSTIN, Texas (AP) — Police had enough officers on the scene of the Uvalde school massacre to have stopped the gunman three minutes after he entered the building, and they never checked a classroom door to see if it was locked, the Texas public safety chief testified Tuesday, pronouncing the law enforcement response an “abject failure.”

-Police officers with rifles instead stood and waited for over an hour while the gunman carried out the May 24 attack that left 19 children and two teachers dead.
+Police officers with rifles instead stood and waited in a hallway for over an hour before they finally stormed the classroom and killed the gunman, putting an end to the May 24 attack that left 19 children and two teachers dead.

+The classroom door, it turned out, could not be locked from the inside, yet there is no indication officers tried to open it while the gunman was holed up, Col. Steve McCraw, director of the Texas Department of Public Safety, said in blistering testimony at a state Senate hearing.
+Instead, he said, police waited around for a key.

+“I have great reasons to believe it was never secured,” McCraw said of the door. ”How about trying the door and seeing if it’s locked?”

+McCraw lit into Pete Arredondo, the Uvalde school district police chief who was in charge, saying: "The only thing stopping a hallway of dedicated officers from entering room 111 and 112 was the on-scene commander who decided to place the lives of officers before the lives of children."

 “Obviously, not enough training was done in this situation, plain and simple.
-Because terrible decisions were made by the on-site commander,” McCraw said of Pete Arredondo, the Uvalde school district police chief.
+Because terrible decisions were made by the on-site commander,” McCraw said.
+He said investigators have been unable to “re-interview” Arredondo.

+The public safety chief presented a timeline that said three officers with two rifles entered the building less than three minutes after the gunman, an 18-year-old with an AR-15-style semi-automatic rifle.
+Several more officers entered minutes after that.

+The decision by police to hold back went against much of what law enforcement has learned in the past two decades since the Columbine High School shooting in Colorado that left 13 dead in 1999, McCraw said

+“You don’t wait for a SWAT team.
+You have one officer, that’s enough,” he said.
+He also said officers did not need to wait for shields to enter the classroom.
+The first shield arrived less than 20 minutes after the shooter entered, according to McCraw.

-Eight minutes after the shooter entered the building, an officer reported that police had a “hooligan” crowbar that they could use to break down the classroom door, McCraw said.
-Nineteen minutes after the gunman entered, the first ballistic shield was brought into the building by police, the witness testified.
+Also, eight minutes after the shooter entered, an officer reported that police had a “hooligan” crowbar that they could use to break down the classroom door, McCraw said.

-McCraw told the Senate committee that Arredondo decided to put the lives of officers ahead of the lives of children.

-The public safety chief began outlining for the committee a series of missed opportunities, communication breakdowns and other mistakes:
+The public safety chief outlined for the committee a series of missed opportunities, communication breakdowns and other mistakes, among them:

 — Arredondo did not have a radio with him.